vfhwang/victorhwang.co-old/about.md

 Before this I was working at  UK Parliament, and before that the BBC.
 I’ve also done stints at <a target="_blank" href="https://mettle-studio.com/">Mettle</a>, <a target="_blank" href="https://commonindustry.co.uk/">Common Industry</a>, <a target="_blank" href="https://sugru.com/">Sugru</a> and <a target="_blank" href="http://moderndesignreview.com/">Modern Design Review</a>.

-Want to work together?
-Talk to me —

 <a href="mailto:{{site.email}}">{{site.email}}</a>